Watch: Large Bear Hits the Jackpot in California Campsite Raid

 The bear can be seen fumbling with a cooler as dogs bark in the background at the campsite about 300 miles north of Los Angeles.
 The bear came back three times, eventually taking off with the good stuff — steaks and Longganisa, a homemade Filipino dish.

-Adult females weight around 100 to 200 pounds.
+Adult females weigh around 100 to 200 pounds.
 Males can weigh 150 to 350 pounds, but some have weighed in at more than 600 pounds.

+About half of the state's bear population can be found in the Sierra Nevada Mountains and areas to the north and west.
+Only an estimated 10 percent of the black bear population inhabits central western and southwestern California.

 Black bear attacks are extremely rare in California.
 When they do happen, it’s typically because a mother bear is protecting her cubs, which are often sent scrambling up a tree for safety.